See the complete carpool procedures here.

 Note: Students/Parents are urged to review local school handbooks for any additional requirements related to student dress.
 You can find the Vanderlyn Student Handbook on the Vanderlyn School website, www.Vanderlyn.com.

 How does the Vanderlyn community communicate?
-We communicate through the Vanderlyn School website (www.Vanderlyn.com), the Vanderlyn PTO website (www.vanderlynpto.org), Viking Views (the PTO weekly e-newsletter), "Remind" (Ms. Crenshaw's text alerts), and our Facebook page.
+We communicate through the Vanderlyn School website (www.Vanderlyn.com), the Vanderlyn PTO website (www.vanderlynpto.org), Viking Views (the PTO weekly e-newsletter), "Remind" (Ms. Crenshaw's text alerts), our Facebook page, and our Instagram page.
 When you set up your online Vanderlyn Toolkit account, please provide the email address you wish to use to receive your emails and newsletters.
 You can unsubscribe at any time.
 If you have questions regarding the e-newsletter, please contact email@example.com.

 How do I give money to support programs at Vanderlyn?
 Vanderlyn is one of the country’s premier elementary schools thanks to the financial generosity of Vanderlyn parents.
 Donations to the Vanderlyn PTO Annual Fund provide students and teachers with tools needed to excel in the classroom.
 PTO pays for equipment, programs, and services not provided by DeKalb County and local school taxes.
 A few items the PTO provides are listed below: